midnightntwrk/midnight-architecture/specification/dust.md

 If there is a backing Night UTXO (and all Dust UTXOs *initially* have a backing Night UTXO), the value of the Dust UTXO will approach a maximum deteremined by the Night-Dust ratio and the value of the backing Night.
 After the backing Night UTXO has been marked as destroyed, the Dust UTXO's value instead approaches zero over time.

-When spending a Dust UTXO, its 'current' value, with respect to a timestamp representing the current time has to be computed.
-This may include both generating and decaying phases.
+When spending a Dust UTXO, its updated value needs to be computed.
+It's important *when* this value is picked, and whose notion of time it respects.
+Concretely, that is the time according to the transaction author, and is recorded in `DustActions.ctime`, with the network accepting this if it is within the `dust_grace_period` of the current block time.

+Computing the updated value may include both generating and decaying phases.
 Specifically, we split the elapsed time into (at most) four linear segments: